VonSub/info_grid/docs/concepts/farming_token_geration_rules.md

 #### SLA requirements
 For certified and DIY capacity there are Service Level Agreement (SLA) requirements.
 These requirements are there to make sure that the presented capacity is usable and presents sufficient reliability for grid consumers to trust their compute and storage workloads to operate.

-This table represents the initial numbers applicable to Threefold capacity farmers and ThreeFold network farmers.
+This table represents the initial numbers applicable to Threefold capacity farmers and ThreeFold Grid farmers.
 These numbers may change going forward.

 For capacity farming, we need to have a minimum uptime of the compute and storage capacity  to achieve.
 This table represents the initial numbers applicable at launch time: